UIElement Docs Version 0.13.2

 Allright, that's it!

-• ✅ Whenever one of the value signals of a <spin-button> updates, the total in the badge of <input-button> automatically updates.
+• Whenever one of the value signals of a <form-spinbutton> updates, the total in the badge of <basic-button> automatically updates.

-The InputButton component displays a badge when needed – it does not know about any other component nor track state itself.
-It just exposes a reactive property badge of type string and has an effect to react to state changes that updates the DOM subtree.
+The BasicButton component displays a badge when needed – it does not know about any other component nor track state itself.
+It just exposes a reactive properties badge of type string and disabled of type boolean and has effects to react to state changes that updates the DOM subtree.

 js